CodeClimberNT/CI2024_lab3/README.md

 You are free to experiment and try different problem settings

-In the notebook go to the latest cell and you will be greeted by:
+In the notebook go to the latest cell and you will be greeted by (considering only the customizable part):

 ```python
 dim = 4